transentis/bptk_py/README.md

 You should also study the BPTK-Py tutorial, which contains the sample models and Jupyter notebooks referenced in the online documentation.
 You can clone or download the tutorial from our [git repository](https://github.com/transentis/bptk_py_tutorial).

-We have also set up a [meetup group](https://www.transentis.com/business-prototyping-toolkit-meetup/en/) that gathers online monthly.
+Our [Business Prototyping Toolkit Meetup Group](https://www.transentis.com/business-prototyping-toolkit-meetup/en/) gathers online regularly.
 This is a good place to see BPTK in action, ask questions and suggest new features.
+We record every session and you can _view past recordings_ on the [meetup homepage](https://www.transentis.com/resources/business-prototyping-toolkit-meetup).

+You might also like to clone our [model library repository](https://github.com/transentis/bptk-model-library), which contains a number of models that illustrate how to model socio-economic systems using Agent-based modeling, System Dynamics and BPTK.

+BPTK was also used to build our implementation of the infamous Beer Distribution Game.
+Our [beergame repository](https://github.com/transentis/beergame) contains Jupyter notebooks that analyse the Beergame in-depth and also provides XMILE, SD DSL and Agent-based versions of the Beergame.

-For any questions you have regarding BPTK, please contact us at: [support@transentis.com](mailto:support@transentis.com).
+For any questions our suggestions you have regarding BPTK, please contact us at: [support@transentis.com](mailto:support@transentis.com).

 ## Changelog

+### 1.6.0

+* BPTK Server: The run_step methods now also support agent-based models
+* BPTK Server: A new endpoint streams_steps runs all the steps of a model and streams the results, especially useful for models that run for a long-time.
+* SimpleDashboard: A new utility class that allows easy creation of dashboards based on Jupyter Widgets.

 ### 1.5.3